 The answer to this is actually up to you.
 For the majority of users, we recommend using lossy compression due to the fact that you can easily compress an image well over 70% (sometimes even over 90%!) without much quality loss.
 Multiply this by 15 images on a page and it will play a significant role in reducing your site’s load time.
 Not only that, but lossy compression will ensure you utilize as little disk space as possible.
 Which in turn means you could save money on hosting.

 Lossless compression is for those who can’t afford any quality loss.
 Photographers, food bloggers, and models are just a few that come to mind who rely on pixel-perfect images to make a living.
 In these instances, it’s essential you’re hosting your images on a CDN.
-Due to the size, you might even need to offload them to a third-party storage service like Amazon S3.
+Due to the size, you might even need to offload them to a third-party storage service like Amazon S3 or Google Cloud Storage.

-We use Imagify on the Kinsta blog and so we’ll show you how it works.
+Imagify is one of the most popular options we’ve listed.
 They have a free plan, but even their pro plans are priced very reasonably.
-We optimize quite a few images and we are using the “Lite” plan (1 GB per month) just fine.
-Pay yearly and it’s less than $4.25 a month.
+You can optimize quite a few images using just the “Lite” plan (1 GB per month), and they offer inexpensive monthly or yearly payment options.